Emadmasroor/E21-F25/HW/HW2.md

 5 + 4 = 9
 ```

-You will not get credit for this problem if you simply write down correct answers. e.g., if you write down `10010 x 10111 = 101001`.
+You will not get credit for this problem if you simply write down correct answers. e.g., if you write down `10010 + 10111 = 101001`.
 You have to _show your work_!

 ## (2) Using `for` loops to play music